The Main Theme of a Fugue Is Called the Subject – Here's Why That Matters

 What Is a Fugue Subject?

 The subject is the primary melodic idea that defines a fugue.
-Think of it as the DNA strand that gets passed around between voices.
+Think about it: think of it as the DNA strand that gets passed around between voices.
 When a composer writes a fugue, they craft this melody specifically to work in counterpoint – meaning it needs to sound good not just alone, but when combined with itself in different keys, rhythms, and intervals.

 Characteristics of Strong Fugue Subjects